BCTL-Bordet/HER2_subtypes/README.md

 # HER2-positive breast cancer subtypes
 This repository contains functions and inputs required to compute HER2-positive subtypes from gene expression data as defined by Rediti M. et al. in "Identification of HER2-positive breast cancer molecular subtypes with potential clinical implications in the ALTTO clinical trial", PMID...
-**Please note that our classification was developed and applied in HER2-positive breast cancer as defined by immunohistochemistry (IHC) and FISH.
-Therefore, please select cohorts of HER2-positive breast cancer according to IHC and FISH criteria before computing the molecular subtypes.**
+**Please note that our classification was developed and applied in HER2-positive breast cancer as defined by immunohistochemistry (IHC) and fluorescence in situ hybridization (FISH).
+Therefore, please select cohorts of HER2-positive breast cancer according to IHC and ISH criteria before computing the molecular subtypes.**

 The R function to compute HER2-positive subtypes is available in "**calc_HER2_groups_function.R**".
 The R script to compute HER2-positive subtypes in a simulated example gene expression matrix available in "example_files/example_compute_HER2_subtypes.R".